MFR6340/theenglishextension.org/open-world-1/unit-2: Without Words.md

 <img src="imgurlinkhere.png" width="25%" />

-This is one of Mark Twain's m
+This is one of Mark Twain's most famous short stories.
+It was adapted from a campfire story he heard when he was prospecting for gold.

 <a href="bookdepository link here" rel="nofollow"> Buy on BookDepository</a>
 <a href="orell fussli link here" rel="nofollow">Buy on Orell Füssli</a>